aprilli8/Lexicon/README.md

 i  iter       iter                      test iter
 ```

-After selecting a command, Main will execute the corresponding methods
+After selecting a command, `Main` will execute the corresponding methods
 in your Lexicon code.
 (This is why it is important to have "stubs" for
 functions that are not yet implemented.)
 Test your functionality
 incrementally!

-# Lexicon Thought Questions

- 1. For each node in the trie, you need to store pointers to its children nodes.
-What data structure did you use to store the pointers to children nodes?
-Justify the choice you made.
-   * Data structure choice:
-   * Justification:
-2. Suppose we use an OrderedVector instead of a trie for storing our Lexicon.
-Discuss how the process of searching for suggested spelling corrections would differ from our trie-based implementation.
-Which is more efficient?
-Why?
-   * Searching in a trie:
-   * Searching in an OrderedVector:
-   * Which is more efficient? (_justify your answer_)